eugene-kamenev/wicket-groovy-DSL/README.md

 ##Thanks

 Thanks to great Groovy Community, and especially to Andrey Bloschetsov.
-Also thanks to Martin Grigorov, for providing post about this project at http://wicketinaction.com
+Also thanks to Martin Dashorst, for providing post about this project at http://wicketinaction.com

 ##Development
 DSL is not complete, it is just the attempt to show you the concept.